gregswindle/project-guidelines/README.md

     _Why:_
     > This is all up to you.
 We use transpilers to use advantages of new syntax. stage-2 is more likely to eventually become part of the spec with only minor revisions.

-* Include code style check in your build process.
+* Include a code style check in your build process.

     _Why:_
     > Breaking your build is one way of enforcing code style to your code.
 It prevents you from taking it less seriously.
 Do it for both client and server-side code. [read more...](https://www.robinwieruch.de/react-eslint-webpack-babel/)